Check out October Education at SBBC - Get Started

 2. Project coordination and administration

-• Participates in cross-functional projects and oversee that project deliverables are met
+• Participate in cross-functional projects and oversee that project deliverables are met

-• Assists in presentations, tradeshows, and outreach events
+• Assist in presentations, tradeshows, and outreach events

-• Assists in the scheduling of business development activities and project management in Asana.
+• Assist in the scheduling of business development activities and project management in Asana.

-3. Manages in-kind agreements for SBBC in order to increase exposure and manage cost recovery
+3. Manage in-kind agreements for SBBC in order to increase exposure and manage cost recovery

 • Seeks out and cultivate targeted relationships with organizations who can collaborate with Small Business BC to increase service capacity to British Columbians